Time Out says

 Bouquets also rested on tables indoors, with naked lightbulbs strung up above.
 It’s a stark-looking space, with white walls, concrete floors and a wood-backed bar, and with a small mezzanine hiding behind filled with somewhat random soft furnishings.

 The drinks proposition is more focused, with cocktails for £7, glasses of wine for £5 and pints from The London Beer Factory also a fiver, all served in plastic cups on the assumption that you’ll want to enjoy them outside.
 My negroni was strong and mighty, served with a wedge of pink grapefruit.
 If it hadn’t been a school night, I’d have ordered a hefty Peckham Punch, a fruity cocktail with four rums in the mix.
-Food is due to arrive soon from street stall faves Mike + Ollie.
+Food is by plant-based Palestinian dish specialists What The Fattoush.

 Those picnic benches filled up with groups of dungaree-wearing Peckhamites enjoying the hip hop soundwaves drifting from the bar.
 If that sounds pretentious, know that staff joined us outside to dance to Justin Timberlake’s ‘Señorita’ and play with punters’ puppies left off the lead.
 Social, indeed.